paul-rogers/parquet-builder/README.md

     message test { required int32 index; required int32 value (DATE); required int32 raw; }

 A note in the Parquet code says that the syntax follows that in the [Google Dremel paper](http://static.googleusercontent.com/media/research.google.com/en//pubs/archive/36632.pdf).
+The one addition seems to be the syntax for specifying the logical type (see below.)

+- It seems that the message name is not used (or, I've not discovered it), just use anything you want.
+- For each field, you give the cardinality using the same modes as in Drill: `required`, `optional` or `repeated`.
+- Next is the storage type, using one of those [defined in Parquet](https://parquet.apache.org/documentation/latest/).
+- Next is the field name as it will appear in Drill or when examining the file with the Parquet tools.
-The one addition seems to be the syntax for specifying the Parquet logical type (the "(DATE)" bit in the second column above).
+- The last field is optional and is the the Parquet logical type (the "(DATE)" bit in the second column above).
 See [this page](https://github.com/Parquet/parquet-format/blob/master/LogicalTypes.md) for the Parquet logical types.

+Note that poking around in Drill suggests that Drill has very poor support for Parquet logical types.
+Some times cause an error, the DATE type causes very bizarre output.

+The syntax allows structured types (though I've not tried this yet):

+    message structured {
+      required int32 index;
+      required repeated group aList {
+        optional int32 first;
+        optional int32 second;
+      }
+    }

 ## File Builder